veeso-dev/blog.veeso.dev/blog/post-30/index-en.md

 }
 ```

-How many print of `polling future` will be printed before the program exits?
+How many times will `polling future` be printed before the program exits?

 **Just one actually**, so how is the internal async function executed?